tc39/notes/meetings/2019-07/july-24.md

 SLN: Exclusion from scripts would hurt tooling/bundlers across the ecosystem.
 You exclude WebPack, for example; we use script until we are able to move to WASM.
 From our standpoint, we don't care what the semantics are to get a built-in module from a script tag, but the point here is, it's a hard blocker from our standpoint as a bundler.

-MS: If you don't need to polyfill the module, you could just use an async import.
+MLS: If you don't need to polyfill the module, you could just use an async import.

 SLN: We could in theory add what we think is necessary.

-MS: Even if you do some polyfilling, you still need to do some async function generation.
+MLS: Even if you do some polyfilling, you still need to do some async function generation.

 SLN: Exactly, and then we’re in a code-generation state…